varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 Reset
         The client closed its connection, reset its stream or caused a stream error that forced Varnish to reset the stream.
-Request processing is interrupted and considered failed.
+Request processing is interrupted and considered failed, with a 408 "Request Timeout" status code.

 Pipe handling timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~